Understanding the Power of Patience and Growth

 Let’s say for example, something happened to you, where one or both of your parents didn’t show up for you, they weren’t there, or they had these incredibly high standards when you were nine or twelve years old…so when that is the case, then you’re basically stuck in time in your brain at those ages.

 Now at 29 (my current age), I see things way differently than I saw them back then.
-There’s no mistake which I’ve not already made.

-It’s a process that may take a while to realize, but once you do, your next best option is to then re-parent yourself, creating harmonious relationships with yourself and the world.
+This journey is a process that may take a while to realize, but once you do, your next best option is to then re-parent yourself, creating harmonious relationships with yourself and the world.

 Final Thoughts💭💬